jfalcou/eve/doc/manual/functions/arithmetic/arg.rst

 *****

 This function is not defined for integral types.
-For real floating point  entries it takes the value zero if the bit of sign is not set andthe value ``pi`` if it set.
+For real floating point  entries it returns the value zero if the bit of sign of the entry is not set and the value ``pi`` if it is set.
 Its use will be extended in a future complex module.

 Example